techiediaries/techiediaries/_posts/2020/angular/2019-12-05-angular-9-8-tutorial-by-example-rest-crud-apis-http-get-requests-with-httpclient.md

 In the next step of our Angular 9 tutorial, we'll add these components to the router.

-## Angular Tutorial, Step 6 — Adding Angular 9 Routing
+##   Step 6 — Adding Angular 9 Routing

 In this step, we'll proceed to add routing to our example.